espocrm/documentation/docs/user-guide/printing-to-pdf.md

 * `{{name}}` – Name of the record;
 * `{{assignedUserName}}` – Assigned User;
 * `{{account.name}}` – Name of the related account.

+Note: If an attribute name coincides with a name of some helper, you can use the following form: `{{this.attributeName}}`.

 ### Charset issues